fabien-marty/github-next-semantic-version/README.md

 >
 > *(of course, you can define your own labels to configure the logic)*

+## Features

+- support full semver specification (basic `1.2.3` but also `1.0.0-beta.2`, `0.1.9-post.24_a5256f1`...)
+- can filter tags with regex (see `--tag-regex` option)
+- support prefixed tags (example: `v1.2.3` but also `foo/bar/v1.2.3`...) when parsing the semantic version
+- configure your own PR labels for major and minor increments
+- ... (see "CLI reference" in this document)

 ## Non-features

 - "commit message parsing": there are plenty of tools to do that, here, we want to rely only on merged PR labels